FontoXML/fontoxpath/CONTRIBUTING.md

 (ie. use only public, external API, they can be placed in the `test/specs/parsing` folder.

 If you expect new tests to succeed run `npm run alltests -- --regenerate`, this will update the csv files which contain failing tests.
 Use `git` to find differences.

 If you are adding a new feature, don't forget to edit the file `test/runnableTestSets.csv`.
 This file disables tests for features we have not yet implemented.

+If you want to have a overview of the tests supported by the JavaScript codegen, run the qt3tests with the tag: --reportcodegencases.
+If you want a test to fail when it isn't supported by the codegen run the qt3tests with the tag: --forcecodegen.

 ### Running benchmarks